-Dental Implants in Wilmington, DE
+Dental Implants in Pike Creek, DE

 When a tooth is lost, the bone that previously surrounded the tooth melts away.
 When several teeth are missing, the facial structure may collapse as the jaw deteriorates over time.
 Acting like substitute tooth roots, implants bond with the bone to form a stable foundation for permanent replacement teeth that look, feel, and function like natural teeth.
 Dental implant treatment restores the beauty of your natural smile.

 See this helpful video below for more information about dental implants.